anywhichway/thunderclap/README.md

 # History and Roadmap

 Many of the concepts in Thunderclap were first explored in ReasonDB.
-ReasonDB development has been suspended for now, but many features found in ReasonDB will make their way into Thunderclap if interest in shown in the software.
+ReasonDB development has been suspended for now, but many features found in ReasonDB will make their way into Thunderclap if interest is shown in the software.
 This includes the addition of graph queries a la GunDB, full-text indexing, and joins.

+# Change Log (reverse chronological order)

+2019-06-20 v0.0.4a Added a large number of unit tests